ervandew/eclim/src/doc/content/index.rst

 The primary goal of eclim is to bring Eclipse_ functionality to the Vim_ editor.
-The initial goal was to provide Eclipse's java functionality in vim, but support for various other languages (c/c++, php, python, css, html, xml, etc.) have been added and several more are planned.
+The initial goal was to provide Eclipse's java functionality in vim, but support for various other languages (c/c++, php, python, ruby, css, html, xml, etc.) have been added and several more are planned.

 Eclim is less of an application and more of an integration of two great projects.